Dark theme

 The organizers have told you: You only have 10 minutes to pitch.
 You need to make a brilliant presentation.
-How many slides should there be?
-Which is better with many or few slides?
+Preparing a 10-minute presentation can be challenging due to the limited time and the need to keep the audience engaged.

 The Wonderslide team researched presentations for speeches and concluded that the quality of the presentation was not dependent on the number of slides.